 Meet Elliot Cox

-Elliot Cox is a thirteen year- old racer from Indianapolis, Indiana.
+Elliot Cox is a fourteen year- old racer from Indianapolis, Indiana.
 Elliot's dream is to become the youngest winner of the Indy 500.
-He is a Development Driver for Sarah Fisher Hartman Racing, in their new F4 program.
+He is a team Driver for Sarah Fisher Hartman Racing Development, in their USF Juniors/Formula Development program.
+He is also an MPG Motorsports/ Will Power Kart Team Driver.

-Elliot began driving his kart as soon as he turned five, in the fall of 2012.
+Elliot began learning to race as soon as he turned five, in the fall of 2012.
 His grandfather took him to buy his first kart, and from the time his foot touched the pedal, he was hooked.

 Elliot accomplished his first win at New Castle Motorsports Park at the age of five, and has continued to win races, stand on the podium, and collect points championships as his career has progressed.

 Elliot's major accomplishments include: